 WCATY works with over 120 instructors and staff members.
 Multiple employment opportunities become available each year.
 More information about current WCATY positions can be found on the student job center.

 WCATY instructors work closely with program directors and curriculum specialists to design rigorous and innovative courses specifically for gifted and talented students.
 If you are interested in becoming a WCATY instructor, please contact us at email@example.com.
-WCATY hires instructors for year-round opportunities, so feel free to contact WCATY at any time.
+WCATY hires instructors for winter and summer opportunities, so feel free to contact WCATY at any time.

 If you have an idea for a future WCATY class, submit your three-to-four paragraph proposal to firstname.lastname@example.org.
 Submit your proposal by October 1 for your idea to be considered for the upcoming summer program season.